-Deposit protection schemes have strengthened tenants’ rights in recent years, helping to make sure more tenants receive their full deposit back when they leave a property, while still giving landlords the right to claim reasonable deductions for cleaning and repairs.
+Deposit protection schemes have strengthened tenants’ rights in recent years, helping to make sure more tenants receive their full deposit back when they leave a property.
+This is all whilst still giving landlords the right to claim reasonable deductions for cleaning and repairs.
 This means both landlords and tenants can have added rights regarding deposits which ensures additional safety and security of the funds involved.

-It is common practice for landlords to request a monetary deposit from a tenant at the start of the tenancy in order to cover any such costs incurred when the tenancy is over, but in recent years this money is not held by the landlord, and is instead placed in a third party protection scheme.
+It is common practice for landlords to request a monetary deposit from a tenant at the start of the tenancy, to cover any costs incurred when the tenancy is over.
+However, in recent years this money has not been held by the landlord and is instead placed in a third-party protection scheme.

-Landlords will hand the amount over to a deposit protection scheme that is designed to hold the money until the tenancy agreement comes to a close, and this gives the tenant some protection against unfair deductions, while also ensuring landlords cannot spend the deposit money, for example on a holiday or on items for their own home.
+Landlords will hand the amount over to a deposit protection scheme, designed to hold said money until the tenancy agreement comes to a close.
+This provides the tenant with protection against unfair deductions, while also ensuring landlords cannot spend the deposit money, such as on a holiday or on items for their own home.

 Finding a deposit protection scheme

 However, unlike cash deposits, if you have given your landlord ownership of a valuable item, this will not be protected.
-Some landlords allow a tenant to give you ownership of a valuable item, such as an expensive watch or their car, in lieu of a cash deposit; in these cases, you can retain ownership of the item without signing it over to a third party.
+Some landlords allow a tenant to give them ownership of a valuable item, such as an expensive watch or a car, in lieu of a cash deposit.
+In this instance, the landlord is allowed to retain ownership of the item without signing it over to a protection scheme.

-Our team of solicitors has a great deal of experience within this area of the law, and we have helped a number of clients join a scheme to protect both themselves and their tenants.
+Our team of solicitors has a great deal of experience within this area of the law, and we have helped a number of clients in determining whether their deposit has been put into a scheme.
 To speak to a member of our team, call 01244 373 373 today.

 What is a deposit protection scheme?